 Coffee is one of the world’s most popular beverages.

-Many people enjoy drinking coffee, but want to limit their caffeine intake for some reason.
+Many people enjoy drinking coffee, but they want to limit their caffeine intake for personal preferences or health reasons.

 For these people, decaf coffee is an excellent alternative.

 Decaf coffee is just like regular coffee, except the caffeine has been removed.

 This article takes a detailed look at decaf coffee and its health effects, both good and bad.

 It’s coffee from coffee beans that have had at least 97% of their caffeine removed.